monikastrah/431-2020/quizzes/quiz1/quiz1.md

 2. The PDF of the Quiz will be available by 5 PM, linked here and on our Shared Google Drive.

-3. The Google Form Answer Sheet for the Quiz will be found at XXXXXXXXXXXXXXX.
+3. The Google Form Answer Sheet for the Quiz will be found at http://bit.ly/431-2020-quiz1-answer-sheet.
 You must log into Google via CWRU to access the Answer Sheet and you must complete your submission of this Form no later than 12 NOON on 2020-10-07.
 No late work will be accepted.
 When you submit the Google Form, your responses will be emailed to your CWRU email address, along with a link to allow you to edit your work before the deadline.

 # Instructions {-}